NBA Trade Rumors: Chicago Bulls Closing In On Philadelphia 76ers’ Jahlil Okafor?

 — ESPN (@espn) February 6, 2017

 There was a report just days ago that the Pelicans and Sixers were ironing out terms of a trade (courtesy of USA Today) involving Okafor.
-In the majority of the NBA trade rumors, center Alexis Aijinca and a first round pick could be part of the deal if it were to happen.
+In the majority of the NBA trade rumors, center Alexis Aijinca and a first-round pick could be part of the deal if it were to happen.

 If Jahlil Okafor were to land with the Portland Trailblazers, it is unclear what the Philadelphia 76ers would get in return.
 The Trailblazers have a few players they can offer the 76ers in a deal, including shooting guard Allen Crabbe.

 As for the Chicago Bulls, they are looking to ship both Nikola Mirotic and Rajon Rondo out in a trade.
-Because Jahlil Okafor is on his rookie salary he can be dealt to the Bulls for Mirotic in a player for player swap.
+Because Jahlil Okafor is on his rookie salary, he can be dealt to the Bulls for Mirotic in a player-for-player swap.
 Mirotic’s shooting ability makes him a solid contributor, though not in terms of actual trade value.
-If he were to be moved by the Bulls a draft pick would have to be added as well.
+If he were to be moved by the Bulls, a draft pick would have to be added as well.

 Is Chicago Native big, Jahlil Okafor the piece the Bulls need to be great? #BullsNation pic.twitter.com/b1xb7bNnar